 - The program is designed for residents to commit and remove graffiti as soon as possible (within 48 hours).

 - All participants agree to buff (eradicate) graffiti in their designated block(s) or structure for a contracted period of time.
 Participants clean up all of the graffiti except for pressure washing and color matching.
-The Sr. Public Works Specialist shall be notified of areas that need these services.
+The Public Works Supervisor shall be notified of areas that need these services.

 - The Public Works Department will provide free paint.
-For areas that need to be color matched, the Sr. Public Works Specialist shall be notified.
+For areas that need to be color matched, the Public Works Supervisor shall be notified.

 - The Buff-A-Block Program applies to any block(s) and/or structure in your neighborhood.
-Participants shall notify the Sr. Public Works Specialist prior to conducting a cleanup.
+Participants shall notify the Public Works Supervisor prior to conducting a cleanup.
 All private property will need a consent form signed.
-The Sr. Public Works Specialist will be responsible for obtaining a consent form from resident.
+The Public Works Supervisor will be responsible for obtaining a consent form from resident.